 I'm a questioner, and the older I've gotten the more proud of that I have become.
-Ian is a questioner as well, more so than me thanks to his scientific brain.
+Ian is a questioner at heart, more so than me thanks to his scientific brain.
 We like to rip traditions, societal expectations, and cultural propagation apart until we can wrap our mind around the "why" and see if it fits with who we are.
 We believe it's healthy and important for all people to do this (and are grateful we live in a place where we get to).

-So when it comes to being a wedding filmmaker (and loving every minute of it), but not really wanting to be married myself, I have chosen to live by two of my biggest beliefs:
+So when it comes to being a wedding filmmaker (and loving every minute of it), but not really wanting to be married myself, I have chosen to live (and work) by two of my biggest beliefs: